polarityio/zscaler/README.md

 4. In the developer tools, click on the 'Network' tab.
    ![image](./assets/network-tab.png)

-5. Click on the view category button in the dashboard.
+5. Click on the view or edit category button for the category you want to add or remove urls from.
+It should be on the right side of the category row.
+When clicked, a modal will appear with the category details.
    ![image](./assets/category.png)

 6. In the developer tools, click on the 'Headers' tab.
 The category ID will be in the 'Request URL'.
 In this example, the category ID is STREAMING_MEDIA.